-According to a recent 2014 Genworth Cost of Care survey, the average national monthly rent for one resident in a single bedroom at an Assisted Living home is $3500 per month.
+According to a recent 2014 Genworth Cost of Care survey, the average national monthly rent for one resident in a single bedroom at an Assisted Living home is $3,628 per month.
 Monthly rent is actually considered as room and board with daily meals provided, and most likely includes housekeeping, laundry, and transportation services.
 The cost of living in a particular geographic area, onsite amenities, and extent of services provided help dictate costs as you would expect.
-In addition, the base monthly rent also depends on whether the accommodations are semi-private or private rooms, suites sharing bathrooms, studios with or without kitchens and one, two, or three bedroom apartments.
+In addition, the base monthly rent also depends on whether the accommodations are semi-private or private rooms, suites sharing a bathroom, studios with or without kitchens and one, two, or three bedroom apartments.
 Actual square footage, room location (such as distance from the dining room), and desirable views may be cause for even further price variation within each facility.

 Assisted Living Facilities typically have some sort of structure in place that assigns various levels of care to a corresponding fee schedule.
 The format might include a specified 30 minutes of personal care in this base rent, however, any more care above the minimum would cost extra.
 The levels of care might be described as minimal, moderate, and maximal or as "care assist" and "care enhanced".
 A facility might use a numeric system from 1 to 5 based on the number of Activities of Daily Living (ADLs) a person needs assistance with such as bathing, grooming, dressing, and medications.
 Regardless of the facility's practice, it's important to grasp this "a la carte" method of assigning levels of care with fee increments ranging from $200-$400 for each level can add up to huge amounts of $2000 monthly.
 Furthermore most facilities have additional charges for medications, personal hygiene, incontinence, and medical supplies.